dustinpfister/blog_posts/_posts/vuejs-example-idle-game.md

 layout: post
 categories: vuejs
 id: 788
-updated: 2021-01-25 12:55:34
+updated: 2021-01-27 15:51:18
-version: 1.7
+version: 1.8
 ---

 This week I think I would like to take a break from python to get back into writing a few new posts on vuejs.
 I have all ready wrote a number of posts on the basics of vuejs a while back, so now i think I should focus more on creating some actual simple [vue examples](https://vuejs.org/v2/guide/) with the [vue framework](https://vuejs.org/) and native javaScript.
 With that said I think it might be a good idea to make a few simple idle games with the framework, it just seems like something that might prove to be fun, and in the process I can also apply what I know so far when it comes to using vuejs as a client side framework.

-Idel games seem to have a pretty addictive nature to them when they are well done, also making a basic one for starters is not so hard.
+Idle games seem to have a pretty addictive nature to them when they are well done, also making a basic one for starters is not so hard.
 There are many features that come to mind that I think just about any idle game should have, but for this one I am going to keep things very basic.
 In idle games there is often a way to get a kind of resource by way of a manual action such as clicking a button of some kind.
-There are also a wide range of other features that I think any idle game should have includinig resource gains over time, resource gains gained over time while away, upgrades, and so forth.
+There are also a wide range of other features that I think any idle game should have including resource gains over time, resource gains gained over time while away, upgrades, and so forth.
 However for now maybe I should focus on just what the core of the game is for starters.

 <!-- more -->

 ## 1 - The main game module thus far

-For this vue example I am goinf to want to have just a single vue instance, but I think I will also want to pull a lot of the logic into at least one other seperate object all togeather that will serve as a main game state object module of sorts.
-So then this game module will have to have at least one public method that wil create and return a new game state object.
-In addition to the main create method of the game module I am also goinf to want to have a few additional public methods that have to do with the mutation of that main state object.
-For now maybe just a public method that will prefrom a single mine event for the game state, and then another method that will be used to sell an amount of a mined resource.
+For this vue example I am going to want to have just a single vue instance, but I think I will also want to pull a lot of the logic into at least one other separate object all together that will serve as a main game state object module of sorts.
+So then this game module will have to have at least one public method that will create and return a new game state object.
+In addition to the main create method of the game module I am also going to want to have a few additional public methods that have to do with the mutation of that main state object.
+For now maybe just a public method that will preform a single mine event for the game state, and then another method that will be used to sell an amount of a mined resource.

 ```js
 var gameMod = (function(){;